dapqa/svdistic/README.md

 ## Docker
 Use Docker for painless hyperparameter optimization.
 Simply update the Dockerfile to download your dataset into data/corpus and add your desired hyperparameter cases to docker-compose.

-## Speed.
-We performed benchmarks on a 2 core i7-7660U 2.5GHz processor with process memory usage capped at 0.4GB.
-We test the speed of an epoch across 95 million examples with 500,000 users and 18,000 products, using 200 latent factors.
-The basic SVD model takes 20 second per epoch.
-The SVD++ model takes 35 seconds per epoch.

 ## Data format.
 ### Input data.